 Participation in the program is voluntary, and suitable for all reading levels.
 Enrollment requires the student to apply.
-Students complete their reading assignments outside of class, then meet in small groups and one-on-one with the teacher in class to work on essay writing, literary analysis and projects associated with their chosen work.
+Students complete their reading assignments outside of class, then meet in small groups and one-on-one with the teacher in class to work on grammar, writing composition, literary analysis and projects associated with their chosen work.
 The course aims to encourage self-starters who have a demonstrated love of reading and writing to explore the topics that interest them in a project-based setting, all the while learning the grammar and writing skills they need.
 Students become familiar with the process of draft writing, developing a theme, and various writing genres.